cloudflare/cloudflare-docs/content/ssl/concepts.md

 ## Edge certificate

-Keeping in mind that [Cloudflare's global network](https://www.cloudflare.com/network/) is at the core of several products and services that Cloudflare offers, what this implies in terms of SSL is that, "in every request", there are"can be" actually two SSL certificates involved: an edge certificate and an origin certificate.
+Since [Cloudflare's global network](https://www.cloudflare.com/network/) is at the core of several products and services that Cloudflare offers, what this implies in terms of SSL is that, instead of only one certificate, there can actually be two certificates involved in a request that goes through Cloudflare: an edge certificate and an origin certificate.

 The [edge certificates](/ssl/edge-certificates/) are the ones that Cloudflare presents to your visitors and that you manage through the [Cloudflare Dashboard](https://dash.cloudflare.com/?to=/:account/:zone/ssl-tls/edge-certificates).

 ## Origin certificate

-[Origin certificates](/ssl/origin-configuration) are complementary to edge certificates in the sense that they guarantee the security and authentication "on the other side of the network", between Cloudflare and the origin server of your website or application.
+[Origin certificates](/ssl/origin-configuration) are complementary to edge certificates in the sense that they guarantee the security and authentication on the other side of the network, between Cloudflare and the origin server of your website or application.

-[SSL/TLS encryption modes](/ssl/origin-configuration/ssl-modes/) control how Cloudflare will work with both these ceritifcates and you can choose between different modes on the [SSL/TLS overview page](https://dash.cloudflare.com/?to=/:account/:zone/ssl-tls).
+[SSL/TLS encryption modes](/ssl/origin-configuration/ssl-modes/) control how Cloudflare will work with both these ceritifcates.
+You can choose between different modes on the [SSL/TLS overview page](https://dash.cloudflare.com/?to=/:account/:zone/ssl-tls).

 ## Validity period